 Try looking for a pet sitter.
 Ask around to see if you know anyone who would be able to watch your dog in your own home.
 Try luring your college-aged nephew into dog sitting for a week with the promise of cable TV and a well-stocked fridge.
 Some dog-owning friends might have no problem making room for one more for a few days.

-There are also a variety of websites that help match dog sitters with owners.
+There are also a variety of websites, like Dog Vacay, that help match dog sitters with owners.
 These sites often feature detailed descriptions of the sitter’s home environment, yard size, and reviews from previous clients.